1854books/rauza-i-munawwara/README.md

 > And the cosmos, when you gaze at its reality, is a vanishing accident
 > (ʿaraḍ zāʾil) … The fixed substance (al-jawhar al-thābit) is the Cloud,
 > which is nothing but the Breath of the all-Merciful, and the cosmos is
 > everything that has become manifest in it of the forms.
-They are acci-
+They are accidents
-> dents that can possibly vanish.
+> that can possibly vanish.
 These forms are the possible things, and
-> their relationship to the Cloud is the relation of forms that become mani-
+> their relationship to the Cloud is the relation of forms that become manifest
-> fest in a mirror to the eye of the one who sees.
+> in a mirror to the eye of the one who sees.
 The Real, exalted is He, is
 > the Sight of the Cosmos (baṣar al-ʿālam) and He is the one who sees.
 He
 > is the Knower of the possible things, and he has not perceived anything
 > but what was in His knowledge from the forms of the possible things.